 “The Matriarch’s Scarlet Guard,” Divari said.
 “Father said they were among the best heavy infantry on Canno.”

-A straight line of corpses showed the place the spear-ring had first collapsed.
-Despite Teman and Sairo corpses jumbled elsewhere, Divari knew these few Ton died early in the battle.
-A broad hole dripping blood and laced with viscera marked each body in the line, the first through the open ruin of a skull with fragments of helm still behind it, sinking a few inches lower on each.
-The ballista bolt responsible drove in beneath the foot of a great Sairo banner, surrounded by a great splatter of blood and gore-pulp.
-Inside the splatter was a Ton warrior’s outline, itself filled with a dense red splash.
+A straight line of corpses stood out.
+Divari guessed that these few Ton died early in the battle.
+A broad hole dripping blood and laced with viscera marked each body in the line, the first through a skull’s open ruin framed by helm-fragments, sinking a few inches lower on each.
+The ballista bolt responsible drove in at that grand Sairo banner’s foot, surrounded by a great splatter of blood and gore-pulp.
+Inside the splatter bloomed a Ton warrior’s outline, itself filled with a dense red splash.

 “There it is,” Venor breathed.
 “The bolt spikes Sairo early, and there’s none other to take command.
-Of course her Guard try to protect her corpse rather than join the battle proper, leastwise ’til it’s too late.
-Much good it did, eh?”
+Of course her Guard try to protect her corpse rather seek vengeance, leastwise ’til it’s too late.”

 A gold pocketwatch, outside faces set with rubies carved into a single blossom per side, hung by a long black chain from a splinter in the bolt.
 The shaft stood taller than Divari herself, and thick as her thigh at the base.
 She pulled the pocketwatch loose and eyed its cracked face.
 2:72 in the afternoon.
-It must be the exact instant of Mei-la’s death.
-The idea of a Queen—for call herself what she was, a Matriarch of the Ton was a Queen to any other land—cut down on the field like a common peasant made her pallid.
+The exact instant of Mei-la’s death.
+The idea of a Queen—for surely a Matriarch of the Ton was a Queen by any measure—cut down on the field like a common peasant made Divari pallid.

-Divari felt stinging in her right hand, and, looking at it, saw blood trickling from her palm.
+Divari felt stinging in her right hand and saw blood trickle from her palm.
 When did that happen?
 She shrugged the thought away.
-There were too many sharp things about; she must’ve snagged her hand on one piece of battle-refuse while distracted by others.
+There were too many sharp things about; she must’ve snagged her hand on battle-refuse while distracted.

 Hevrin landed beside her.
-The restored river drove into the carrion-dam behind them and foamed it apart.
+The restored river, at last, foamed apart the carrion-dam far below.